Crisis 22

 🗽

-Nor did I know until today when I just looked it up: the story about the frog and the scorpion comes to us from a 1944 novel by the Russian Lev Nitoburg, who probably borrowed it from the 15th century Persian Khashifi.
+Several minutes ago I found out that the story about the frog and the scorpion comes to us from a 1944 novel by the Russian Lev Nitoburg, who probably borrowed it from the 15th century Persian Khashifi.

-The French sociologist Jean-Claude Passeron saw the scorpion as a metaphor for Machiavellian politicians [LIKE VLADIMIR PUTIN] who delude themselves by their unconscious tendency to rationalize their ill-conceived plans, and thereby lead themselves and their followers to ruin.
+The French sociologist Jean-Claude Passeron saw the scorpion as a metaphor for Machiavellian politicians who delude themselves by their unconscious tendency to rationalize their ill-conceived plans, and thereby lead themselves and their followers to ruin.
 (The Scorpion and the Frog )

 From the Persian.
 Like Shahed drones.
 Poor little frog.
 Such a dreamer.